-Human Biology is the study of the human species at several levels of organization with emphasis of the major organ systems and consideration of health issues, genetics, evolution, and man s interaction with the environment as related to the biology of humans and the quality of life.
+Human Biology is the study of the human species at the levels of organization from the atomic through the biosphere.
+Emphasis is placed on the major organ systems, health issues, genetics, evolution, and man's interaction with the environment as related to the biology of humans and the quality of life.
 This course is for students whose major course of study is not in the sciences.
 This course will partially satisfy the Natural Science GE requirement (LS).
+While not required, it is recommended that Biol 1055 (Human Biology Lab) is taken concurrently.